nathenharvey/octopress/source/_posts/2011-11-21-why-we-chose-chef-over-puppet-at-customink.markdown

 title: "Why we chose Chef over Puppet at CustomInk"
 date: 2011-11-21 03:29
 comments: true
+categories:
+  - customink
+  - devops
+  - opschef
+  - puppet
-categories: [opschef, sysadmin, devops, customink, puppet, ruby on rails]
+  - ruby on rails
+  - sysadmin
+  - web operations
 ---
 Not unlike most technology choices, the choice of which configuration management tool to use for managing your infrastructure as code is sure to spark debate among opinionated technologists.
 There are certainly a number of choices available all of which have their own strengths and weaknesses.
 There are a number of things to consider as you select a tool.